Vvlladd/ObjectDetectionInUrbanEnv/README.md

 ## Future Work & Possible Improvement

-We identified several potential avenues for improving performance, but they would require additional resources and a higher computing budget.
+Identified several potential avenues for improving performance, but they would require additional resources and a higher computing budget.
 These include:

-- Increase the training steps: Each model was trained for only 2000 steps, which is relatively low for such kinds of data and complex architectures.
-So, increasing the number of training steps till the loss reaches the plateau can further improve performance.
+We can increase the training steps: Each model was trained for only 2000 steps, which is relatively low for such kinds of data and complex architectures.
+So, increasing the number of training steps till the loss reaches the plateau can further improve our performance.

-- Data augmentation: techniques such as flipping, scaling, and random cropping.
-More advanced techniques such as color jittering, rotation, and translation can also be used to improve the model's accuracy.
+We can apply data augmentation techniques such as flipping, scaling, and random cropping.
+Additionally, we can explore more advanced techniques such as color jittering, rotation, and translation, which can further enhance the accuracy of our model.

-- Hyperparameter tuning: Fine-tuning the hyperparameters can potentially improve the model's performance.
+We should consider hyperparameter tuning.
+Fine-tuning the hyperparameters can potentially improve our model's performance by finding optimal values for parameters like learning rate, batch size, and regularization.

-- Handling occlusion and partial object detection: In this project, we focused on detecting complete objects.
+Another area to focus on is handling occlusion and partial object detection.
+In this project, our focus was on detecting complete objects.
 However, in an urban environment, objects are often partially occluded or obstructed.
-Developing techniques to handle partial object detection can further improve the model's performance.
+Developing techniques to handle partial object detection can be crucial in improving the overall performance of our model.

+By addressing these areas, we can potentially achieve significant performance improvements, although it's important to note that they require additional resources and a higher computing budget.